swiftlang/swift/README.md

 ### Getting Sources for Swift and Related Projects

-First create a directory for all of the swift sources:
+First create a directory for all of the Swift sources:

     mkdir swift-source
     cd swift-source